 As the years go on, a woman’s breast are affected by gravity, as well as factors such as pregnancy and nursing.
 The elasticity of skin lessens and breasts begin to sag as they lose their firmness and shape.
-If you are unhappy with the appearance of your breasts, Mastopexy, or breast lift, can surgically raise and reshape them to combat the effects of sagging.
-Dr. Marouk provides experience and care to his Phoenix patients who wish to have the breast lift procedure.
+If you are unhappy with the appearance of your breasts, Mastopexy, or breast lifts, can surgically raise and reshape them to combat the effects of sagging.
+Dr. Marouk provides experience and care to his Phoenix patients who wish to have breast lifts.

 Although any size breasts can be lifted, women with small, sagging breasts are the best candidates for Mastopexy.
 You should consider postponing any breast lift procedure if you’re planning to have more children, as breasts are likely to re-stretch during pregnancy and undo the procedure’s benefits.
 However, there are no particular risks that may affect future pregnancies and Mastopexy won’t interfere with breast feeding.

 Mastopexy leaves permanent scars, but they’ll be covered by your bra or bathing suit.
 Smokers sometimes experience poor healing and wider scars.
 The procedure can also potentially cause a permanent loss of feeling in breasts or nipples, or unevenly positioned nipples.
 For more information on the breast lift procedure by Dr. Marouk, contact the Cosmetic Surgical Art Center in Chandler, AZ.
 Serving Phoenix and the state of Arizona.
 View before and after photos of Phoenix breast lifts.

 Dr. Robert Marouk performs breast lifts at the Cosmetic Surgical Art Center in Chandler, AZ, just twenty minutes away from downtown Phoenix.